“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 It was October of 2018, and the weather was turning chilly.

-Like many New Yorkers on the first cold day of the year, we were inside watching Netflix.
+Like many New Yorkers on this first cold day of the year, we were inside watching Netflix.

 We had been too lazy to go on our regular weekend day trip up the Hudson River and were missing the scenery, so we began binge-watching a show about homes in spectacular settings.